josiah14-MachineLearning/sgd-python3/README.md

 # Getting the Environment Up.

+*The Nix environment is verified on OSX El Capitan and Ubuntu 16.04, but it should also work in NixOS 16*

 - Install Nix package manager (skip this step if you already have it installed)
   - `curl https://nixos.org/nix/install | sh`
 - `nix-shell .`